linuxboot/linuxboot/README.md

 This will write the values into the `.config` file so that you don't need to specify them each time.
 If all goes well you will end up with a file in `build/$(BOARD)/linuxboot.rom` that can be flashed to your machine.
+It will take a while since it also clones the LinuxBoot patched version of `[tianocore/edk2](https://github.com/linuxboot/edk2)` and build it.

 Emulating with qemu